-The mysterious tales that surround Katmandu Durbar Square along with its preserved art and architecture, history and culture is noteworthy.
+The mysterious tales that surround Katmandu Durbar Square along with its preserved art and architecture, history, and culture are noteworthy.
 The historic palace of Kathmandu is named after the Hindu monkey God, Hanuman.
-Crowing ceremony of the Kings of Nepal used to be conducted in the courtyard inside the palace.
-The statue of King Pratap Mall sitting on the stone pillar can be seen at the front along with the Jagannath temple which dates back to the mediaeval period.
-Within walking distance, you will find the temple of Taleju from 1549 AD, the large stone statue of Kal Bhairav, the God of destruction, the Big Bell and Big Drum and Hindu Lord Shiva and his consort Parvati peeping from window.
-Visit the residence of living Goddess Kumari, a virgin girl selected from Buddhist family to act as a deity.
-The building has profusely carved wooden balconies and window screen.
+Crowning ceremony of the Kings of Nepal used to be conducted in the courtyard inside the palace.
+The statue of King Pratap Mall sitting on the stone pillar can be seen at the front along with the Jagannath temple which dates back to the medieval period.
+Within walking distance, you will find the temple of Taleju from 1549 AD, the large stone statue of Kal Bhairav, the God of destruction, the Big Bell and Big Drum, and Hindu Lord Shiva and his consort Parvati peeping from the window.
+Visit the residence of living Goddess Kumari, a virgin girl selected from a Buddhist family to act as a deity.
+The building has profusely carved wooden balconies and window screens.
 Kasthamandap temple, just by its side is believed to be built from a single tree trunk.
 The name Katmandu is derived from this temple.

 Interesting things to see in Kathmandu Durbar Square:

 At the West end of the square, is a beautiful house decorated with a woodcarving of different Gods and Goddesses.
 This Palace is three storied and houses the famous living Goddess Kumari.
 Both Hindus and Buddhists equally venerate her.
 For Hindus, she is the reincarnation of the Hindu Goddess Kali.
 She is equally worshiped by Buddhists because she is chosen from a Buddhist family.